mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 colleague who we care about is coming into work, having experienced [00:20:00] injustice in the society at large.
 And if we don't do anything about it, if we are a passive bystander, then I find at least I often wind up feeling quite guilty.
-And then, and then that wakes me up.
+And then that wakes me up.
 And now all of a sudden, not only am I a bystander, I'm also harmed by it, but I also have caused harm by not intervening.
 And so now all of a sudden I'm playing three of those roles.
 And so teaching bystanders to become upstanders is really important.